-Keto diet weight loss plateaus can occur for a multitude of reasons.
+Keto weight loss plateaus can occur for a multitude of reasons.
 This guide will break down why you can experience a weight loss plateau and the different ways you can break it.

 Keto Weight Loss Progress: Patience is a Virtue